MirjamOdile/babyCARDS/README.md

 # babyCARDS: Binary computer-assisted recognition of (climate change) contrarian speech
 *Detecting climate change contrarian language.*

 This repository shares multiple binary logistic classifiers to distinguish between climate change **contrarian** and **convinced** written text.
-It has been trained on a corpus of documents by known contrarian and convinced actors and organisations.
+It has been trained on a large corpus of documents by known contrarian and convinced actors and organisations.

 # Contents
   * [Classifiers](#classifiers)